Student Life: Programs and Activities

 Orientation: New students are welcomed and orientated prior to the start of SIN Boot Camp.

 All first and second year students are allotted travel funds, and many choose to spend those funds in order to attend the Society for Neuroscience (SfN) annual meeting.
 The abstract submission deadline for SfN is typically in early-May; advanced students giving a presentation are eligible for travel funds from the Biosciences office.

 Neurosciences Program Student Retreat: Organized by students, this annual event in Monterey gives students an opportunity to build program unity.
 External guest speakers are nominated by the student body to participate.

-Admissions: All program students help out during Interview Session by hosting interviewees and organizing and attending program functions.
+Admissions: All students help out during Interview Session by hosting interviewees and organizing and attending program functions.